mautic/user-documentation/docs/contacts/manage_contacts.rst

 * **Change Owner** - Allows you to assign/unassign the selected Contacts to/from an owner (a Mautic User).

 * **Change Segments** - Allows you to add/remove the selected Contacts to/from Segments.
-Note that if a Contact is added or removed to or from Segment manually, then Segment filters won't apply for them in that particular Segment.
+Note that if you add or remove a Contact to or from Segment manually, then Segment filters won't apply for them in that particular Segment.

-* **Change Stages** - Allows you to add/remove the selected Contacts to/from a specified stage.
+* **Change Stages** - Allows you to add/remove the selected Contacts to/from a specified Stage.

 * **Export** - Allows you to export selected Contacts to CSV.

-* **Set Do Not Contact (DNC)** - This action will set all selected Contacts as DNC for the Email Channel, and it allows you to provide a custom message as "reason" for why the Contacts were manually unsubscribed by a Mautic User.
+* **Set Do Not Contact (DNC)** - This action sets all selected Contacts as DNC for the Email Channel, and it allows you to provide a custom message as "reason" for why the Contacts were manually unsubscribed by a Mautic User.

-* **Delete Selected (Batch Delete)** - The batch delete action in the Contact table allows the deletion of up to 100 Contacts at a time.
+* **Delete Selected (batch delete)** - The batch delete action in the Contact table allows the deletion of up to 100 Contacts at a time.
 This limit is there as a performance precaution, since deleting more Contacts at a time could cause performance degradation issues.

 If you need to delete large numbers of Contacts, visit the :doc:`segment docs</segments/manage_segments>` which explains how to delete thousands of Contacts easily.